fhiso/sources-and-citations/citation-elements-vocabulary.md

 advantageous.
 URIs are a subset of IRIs, and all the *citation element names* defined by this standard are also URIs.

+An IRI *must not* be used as a *citation element name* unless it is the *citation element name* of a *citation element* defined in the manner required by §3 of this standard.

 The *citation elements* defined in this standard all have *citation element names* that begin `http://terms.fhiso.org/`.
 It is *recommended* that any *extension citation elements* also use the `http`